OperationRecon/UoT-EE432-project/README.md

 ## System Architecture

-The system follows a modular architecture with separate components for user interface, business logic, and data access:

 1. CLI Interface: Handled by the `menu.py` file, which provides the main interface and calls other management modules.
 2. Management Modules: Implement commands that can be executed by the system (e.g., `user_management.py`, `subject_management.py`).